 – Yes.
 Young stalks of rosebay willowherb are not considered a novel food, and so they may be freely used as food.
 Together with food operators, Evira has prepared a list of the most important edible Finnish wild plants and plant parts and their permitted use in foods https://www.evira.fi/en/foodstuff/manufacture-and-sales/common-requirements-for-composition/novel-foods/the-use-of-finnish-wild-plants-as-food/

-14. Chaga mushroom ( Inonotus obliquus) considered a novel food?
+13. Is Chaga mushroom (Inonotus obliquus) considered a novel food?

-– Chaga mushroom ( Inonotus obliquus) is in the EU considered a novel food, which may only be used broken or as an aqueous or ethanol extraction in the food supplements referred to in the Food Supplements Regulation.
+– Chaga mushroom (Inonotus obliquus) is in the EU considered a novel food, which may only be used broken or as an aqueous or ethanol extraction in the food supplements referred to in the Food Supplements Regulation.
 Chaga mushroom may also be sold and marketed at least in Finland as a tea-type product (herbal tea).
 In this context herbal tea refers to a brewed drink prepared by aqueous extraction of fresh or dried plant or plant part, and used in the same way as tea or coffee.
-The use of Chaga mushroom in other foods (so-called "conventional" foods, such as smoothies, beverages, protein powders, bread or cocoa), however, is forbidden until the marketing authorisation referred to in Novel Food Regulation (EC) 258/97 has been applied for and granted to it.
+However, no gas or sugar may be added in the drink.
+The use of Chaga mushroom in other foods (so-called "conventional" foods, such as smoothies, beverages, protein powders, bread or cocoa), however, is forbidden until the marketing authorisation referred to in Novel Food Regulation (EU) 2015/2283 has been applied for and granted to it.

 – No, they are not.
 The Acai berry (Euterpe oleracea) found in South America and the Goji berry (Lycium barbarum) found in Asia are not considered novel foods according to the Commission's list of novel foods and thereby they can be sold as foods.

 18. May yacón or foodstuff made from yacón be sold and marketed in Finland?